Alternative Notations in the Parts

 Comedy: Nested Triplets, mm.
 65–67

-Here, the notation of the Violoncellos represents the nested triplets that they, the Violas, and the Saxophone must negotiate.
+The notation of the Violoncellos here is representative of the nested triplets that they, the Violas, and the Saxophone must negotiate.
 Most likely, this requires no assistance from the conductor, and the initial quarter-note triplet in the alternative notation is a good enough starting point for feeling and executing the intended rhythm of the measures:

 Comedy: “Extempore” High Bells, mm.
 173–180